librenms/librenms/doc/Extensions/Applications.md

 2. Make the script executable (chmod +x /etc/snmp/apache-stats.py)

-3. Verify it is working by running /etc/snmp/apache-stats.py (In some cases urlgrabber needs to be installed, in Debian it can be achieved by: apt-get install python-urlgrabber)
+3. Verify it is working by running /etc/snmp/apache-stats.py In some cases urlgrabber and pycurl needs to be installed, in Debian this can be achieved by: apt-get install python-urlgrabber python-pycurl .
+Make sure to remove /tmp/apache-snmp afterwards.

 4. Edit your snmpd.conf file (usually /etc/snmp/snmpd.conf) and add:
 ```